rumia-san/winhasher/README.md

 If the file has been modified outside, just click the "Refresh Hash Values" button to recalculate the hash values.

+## Key Bindings
-Press ESC to exit this script.
+* Press ESC to exit this script.
+* Press CTRL-O to open file.
+* Press F5 to refresh the hash values.